dfulmer/spreadsheet-maker/README.md

 # Directory 8
 maker_original.py - this had a problem with the summary file and the two first lines that don't have tab characters.
 The script generates an error and while a spreadsheet is created, it is empyt and has an error when opened.
 It never worked.

-maker_original2.py - this just put everything in one cell for the summary tsv file.
+maker_original2.py - this one creates a spreadsheet with all the worksheets.
+The first row of most worksheets is formatted.
+For the summary tsv file, everything is put into one cell.
+It has carriage returns and everything but it is all in one cell that appears as one long string in the spreadsheet.

 maker_original3.py - this is almost perfect, it just has the header formatted in bold (I also changed .save to .close.
 The error was "AttributeError: 'XlsxWriter' object has no attribute 'save'").